Create and Manage Compute Pools

 In the left panel, select Multi-cluster registration.

-Field Description Required Sync Labels Toggle to sync labels from Klusterlet to all agent resources. ❌ Klusterlet / AddOns Select Configure to open a YAML editor drawer where you can configure managed cluster settings. ❌ Cluster ARN The ARN for the managed cluster. ❌ Timeout Timeout in seconds for clusteradm operations. ❌ Log Verbosity Log verbosity level. ❌ Purge Klusterlet Operator Under Clean up config.
-Purge the Klusterlet operator when the Klusterlet is unjoined. ❌ Purge Kubeconfig Secret Under Clean up config.
-Delete the kubeconfig secret after the agent takes over managing the workload cluster. ❌ Select Next.
+Field Description Required Sync Labels Toggle to sync labels from Klusterlet to all agent resources. ❌ Klusterlet / AddOns Select Configure to open a YAML editor drawer where you can configure managed cluster settings. ❌ Cluster ARN The Amazon Resource Name (ARN) for the managed cluster. ❌ Timeout Timeout in seconds for clusteradmoperations.❌ Log Verbosity Log verbosity level. ❌ Purge Klusterlet Operator Clean up config setting that purges the Klusterlet operator when the Klusterlet is unjoined. ❌ Purge Kubeconfig Secret Clean up config setting that deletes the kubeconfig secret after the agent takes over managing the workload cluster. ❌ Select Next.

 -

-In the Summary screen, review and confirm all compute pool configuration.
+On the Summary page, review and confirm all Compute Pool configuration.
 The summary displays an overview of your general information, resource groups, node configuration, and deployment settings.
 The summary is read-only.
 To make changes, select a previous step in the left sidebar to navigate back.

 infoMulti-cluster registration settings (Sync Labels, Cluster ARN, Timeout, Log Verbosity, and Clean up config) are not displayed in the summary.
-Review these settings in the Deployment screen before submitting.
+Review these settings on the Deployment page before submitting.

 -